-Atlantic Neuroscience Institute’s neuroradiology departments at Morristown Medical Center and Overlook Medical Center diagnose diseases of the brain, head, neck and spine, including:
+Atlantic Health System Neuroscience's neuroradiology services can diagnose diseases of the brain, head, neck and spine, including:

 - Conditions caused by trauma

 - Diseases of the blood vessels

 - – This imaging technique is used to produce images of the blood vessels and other key areas of the body, including the brain